big spender

 then the marketing text will appear on pages for products in category 3 (and subcategories), and the page for product 20, but not on pages in category 7 (and subcategories).
 Note that price based constraints are not used to filter out marketing text because the final price of a product may not be known on the product info page.

 The other available marketing vehicle is the Big Chooser Discount promotional page.
 This page is completely optional; it is not included in the Big Chooser zip archive, but it is a free download from my website for people who have purchased Big Chooser.
-It creates a page that looks like this, displaying all discounts and supporting text.
+It creates a new page on your site that looks like this, displaying all discounts and supporting text.

 Files